 Microsoft has just patched another critical hole in Vista that it knew about as long ago as last Christmas.
 The delay was similar to its lag in patching the serious (and heavily targeted) animated-cursor flaw I told you about last month.
-The new problem involves the way that the OS’s Client/Server Run-time Subsystem (CSRSS) handles …
+The new problem involves the way that the OS’s Client/Server Run-time Subsystem (CSRSS) handles error messages, and it affects …

 Read More »